 Every Squarespace template comes with a line of text displayed at the bottom of the website that says “Powered by Squarespace.”
 You’d be surprised by how many businesses leave this at the bottom of their site when it’s so easy to remove. #facepalm

-Now that you know how truly simple it is to customize and personalize a Squarespace site, you may be considering making the jump from WordPress to Squarespace.
+Now that you know how truly simple it is to customize Squarespace sites, you may be considering making the jump from WordPress to Squarespace.
 If that’s the case, be sure to watch the video below for my full tutorial on making a seamless switch over to Squarespace!